sleepyfox/coffeescript-koans/README.md

 1. AboutHigherOrderFunctions.coffee
 1. AboutApplyingWhatWeHaveLearnt.coffee

-If you want to just test a single test file, you can do it like this:
+If you want to just test a single test file, you can do it like this: (remember to add in the name of your file)

-	mocha --compilers coffee:coffee-script/register -R spec completed-koans/test-file.coffee"
+	mocha --compilers coffee:coffee-script/register -R spec completed-koans/FILE-NAME-GOES-HERE.coffee

 If you want mocha to watch your files for changes and rerun the tests automagically when you save changes to a test file, simply use: